 Instructor: Andres Jaque

-Playa Blanca provides an insight into the conflicts arising from mass tourism and uncontrolled growth in the island of Lanzarote, in opposition to the environmental awareness of the impact of tourism originally sparked by artist Cesar Manrique.
-This centers the project at the legal clash happening between the Lanzarote Government and Municipality of Yaiza following the 1991 Insular Territorial Planning Plan and the 2000 Tourist Moratorium.
+This conflict has evolved into a clash between the Lanzarote Government and Municipality of Yaiza following the issuing of the 1991 Insular Territorial Planning Plan and the 2000 Tourist Moratorium.
 In today’s Playa Blanca, the High Court of Justice of the Canary Islands annulled 15 hotel licenses in addition to Marina Rubicon’s license.

 The situation in the coastal strip of the site reveals conflicting overlapping realities where the remnants of Playa Blanca’s history as a fishing village act as hotspots of confrontation to the mass tourism.
 The erasure of history through pushing out resident families for over a century results in a monolith society of transient tourism empty of everyday life.

 #RIP: Encoding Memory